zJeremiah/go-rest/README.md

 **Port already in use**
 - Change the port: `PORT=3000 go run main.go`
 - Kill existing processes using the port

+**Environment variables not resolving**
+- Ensure environment variables are set: `echo $YOUR_VAR_NAME`
+- Restart the application after setting new environment variables
+- Check variable names are exact matches (case-sensitive)
+- Variables showing as `$VAR_NAME` instead of values means the environment variable is not set

 ---